irskep/irskep.github.com/content/pages/pyglettutorial.md

     ...
     player_ship = player.Player(x=400, y=300, batch=main_batch)

-Now we need to tell pyglet that player\_ship is an event handler.
-To do that, we need to push it onto the event stack with game\_window.push_handlers():
+Now we need to tell pyglet that `player_ship` is an event handler.
+To do that, we need to push it onto the event stack with `game_window.push_handlers()`:

     :::python
     game_window.push_handlers(player_ship)

 That's it!
 Now you should be able to run the game and move the player with the arrow keys.

 <a name="part3"> </a>
 # Giving the player something to do

 In any good game, there needs to be something working against the player.
 In the case of Asteroids, it's the threat of collision with, well, an asteroid.
 Collision detection requires a lot of infrastructure in the code, so this section will focus on making it work.
 We'll also clean up the player class and show some visual feedback for thrusting.

 ## Simplifying player input

-Right now, the Player class handles all of its own keyboard events.
+Right now, the `Player` class handles all of its own keyboard events.
 It spends 13 lines of code doing nothing but setting boolean values in a dictionary.
-One would think that there would be a better way, and there is: pyglet.window.key.KeyStateHandler.
+One would think that there would be a better way, and there is:
+`pyglet.window.key.KeyStateHandler`.
 This handy class automatically does what we have been doing manually: it tracks the state of every key on the keyboard.

-To start using it, we need to initialize it and push it onto the event stack instead of the Player class.
-First, let's add it to Player's constructor:
+To start using it, we need to initialize it and push it onto the event stack instead of the `Player` class.
+First, let's add it to `Player`'s constructor:

     :::python
     self.key_handler = key.KeyStateHandler()

-We also need to push the key\_handler object onto the event stack.
-Keep pushing the player\_ship object in addition to its key handler, because we'll need it to keep handling key press and release events later.
+We also need to push the `key_handler` object onto the event stack.
+Keep pushing the `player_ship` object in addition to its key handler, because we'll need it to keep handling key press and release events later.

     :::python
     game_window.push_handlers(player_ship.key_handler)

-Since Player now relies on key_handler to read the keyboard, we need to change the update() method to use it.
-The only changes are in the if conditions:
+Since `Player` now relies on `key_handler` to read the keyboard, we need to change the `update()` method to use it.
+The only changes are in the if
+conditions:

     :::python
     if self.key_handler[key.LEFT]: